This article keeps being updated, because the affair escalates almost daily.

 Duce Rector Zauli’s declaration of total war on Italian media from 6 September.
-The backups are available here and here.
+The backups are available here (most recent here), and here.

 Sylvie Coyaud meanwhile found out that, after my own notification of research misconduct was dismissed as inadmissible (myself not being affiliated with University of Ferrara), Zauli himself submitted only five of his own papers for examination, out of the over 30 flagged on PubPeer at that time.
 These were the papers analysed by the Ethics Commission, and even those 5 hand-picked ones were apparently founds so problematic that the secret report is about to be destroyed on trumped-up procedural reasons.
 Coyaud asks then:

 - “how and when did they decide that at the University of Ferrara – so far the only case in Italy – the person subject to investigation by the Ethics Commission becomes both the “judged” and the “judicial body”? […]